Requirements for the M.S. and Ph.D. Degrees in Geoscience

 (b) present a public, department-wide oral presentation as part of the formal defense of the results of his or her research before the G&E Committee,

-(c) deliver the signed Master’s warrant to the Graduate Student Coordinator (see paragraph B.2),
+(c) deliver the signed Master’s warrant to the Graduate Department Manager (see paragraph B.2),

 (d) arrange with the Curator for deposition of selected thesis material and a reference copy of the thesis in the Museum (see para.
 B.3), and